State halts work on expanded arrest authority for Chickaloon tribal officers

 Cockrell's statement also said policing in any community would be "nearly impossible" without public trust and his agency "will continue to work with tribes across the state to improve public safety outcomes for Alaska's first people."

-This decision does not impact any of the "inherent criminal justice authority" held by tribal governments or currently delegated to tribal governments by the federal government, according to public safety officials.
+This decision does not affect any of the "inherent criminal justice authority" held by tribal governments or currently delegated to tribal governments by the federal government, according to public safety officials.

 [Looking for Alaska's 'rural' state police force?
 Check the fast-growing Mat-Su Borough.]